 WHY HAS THE HEDGEHOG POPULATION DECLINED SO MUCH SINCE THE YEAR 2000?

 The Wild British Hedgehog has been included in the International Union for the Conservation of Nature’s (IUCN) Red List for British Mammals.
 Their population has decreased by about 30% in urban areas and 50% in rural areas since the year 2000.
-It is estimated that 100k hedgehogs are killed each year on the roads.
-Their habitats have been diminishing and their inability to access and travel though gardens and across roads has become in most cases, impossible.
+It is estimated that 100k -350k hedgehogs are killed each year on the roads.
+Their habitats have been diminishing and their inability to access and travel through gardens and across roads has become in most cases, impossible.
 Roads create invisible barriers and also physical barriers for hedgehogs.
-The use of poisons like slug pellets, and intensive agricultural farming also have a part to play in their decreased populations though the loss of hedges and pestisides.
+The use of poisons like slug pellets, and intensive agricultural farming also have a part to play in their decreased populations through the loss of hedges and pesticides.